hemant3434/PlanitTripAdvisory/doc/sprint 0/process.md

 We primarily used Facebook Messenger to communicate as a group.
 This proved to be an effective method to check up on progress, make minor decisions, and determine the best times for our in-person group meetings.

 At the beginning of the sprint, we made some rough estimates as to how long each portion of the sprint would take to complete.
-Using these estimates, we determined that each person the amount of time each person would be responsible, and then we separated the tasks accordingly.
+Using these estimates, we determined the amount of time each person would be responsible for, and then we separated the tasks accordingly.

 Three people were assigned to create a user experience mockup/prototype as this required the most amount of time to complete.
 Using UXPin, Richard, Jason H., and Swarup were able to work on this mockup together.